byui-cse/cse450-course/source/course/syllabus.md

 Students will spend any remaining time on Day 2 evaluating this case study, and making decisions about the questions posed.

 #### Day 3 (Monday)
-During the first half of the class, teams will continue working on the questions posed in the `Minor Case Study`.
+During the first part of the class, teams will be asked to answer questions about the case study they've been given in an interactive format.

-During the second half of the class, each team will have five to seven minutes to present their conclusions and defend their choices.

 We'll then introduce the module's `Major Case Study`.